-Windows XP SP2, Windows Server 2008, Windows 7, and Vista have built-in firewalls activated by default.
+Windows Server, Windows 7, and Windows 8 have built-in firewalls activated by default.
 These can restrict network access to applications requiring connections over the TCP/IP interface.

 The archive server uses TCP port 3030 to communicate with the clients.
-This port must be fully opened in the firewall for an Enterprise PDM installation to work correctly.
+This port must be fully opened in the firewall for an Enterprise PDM installation to accept incoming connections.
 If the port is not opened, the archive server is not available.